Logo Voyage

 The city (kota) of Yogyakarta is one of five districts in the semi-autonomous province of Daerah Istimewa Yogyakarta (DIY), the "Yogyakarta Special Region".
 The other districts are the regencies of:

 This special status is thanks to the Sultanate of Hamengkubuwono, which has ruled the area since 1749 and steered the state through difficult times of occupation and revolution.
 During the Indonesian war of independence, Sultan Hamengkubuwono IX offered the fledgeling Indonesian government his enclave as a capital city.
 Yogyakarta became the revolutionary capital of the republic from 1946 to 1949 when Jakarta was still occupied by the Dutch.
-As a result, the newly-independent Indonesia appointed the Sultan as the governor of the province of DIY — the only one in Indonesia that is not elected directly by the people.
+As a result, the newly-independent Indonesia appointed the Sultan as the governor of the province — the only one in Indonesia that is hereditary and not elected directly by the people.
 The Indonesian central government has tried to weaken the sultan's power by calling for direct elections for the governor.
 The present sultan, Hamengkubuwono X, was chosen by an overwhelming majority.

 Yogyakarta lies in one of the most seismically active parts of Java and has been repeatedly struck by earthquakes and volcanic eruptions.
 The worst in recent times was the earthquake of 27 May 2006, which killed over 6,000 people and flattened over 300,000 houses.
 The epicentre was 25 km (16 mi) south of the city, which avoided the worst of the quake.
 A very effective disaster recovery effort repaired most of the physical damage quickly.